aldefouw/redcap_calc_value_differences/README.md

 ## Step 1 - Configure REDCap User

-The script requires a **Super Administrator** account to access REDCap for analysis purposes.
-If you do not know how to create this account - or can't - then this script probably isn't for you.
+The script requires a REDCap **Administrator** (super user) account to access REDCap for analysis purposes.

+If you do not know how to create this account - or can't - this script will not work for you.

 Because of the sensitivity of user credentials, it is recommended that you create a service account for this script specifically.